cldwalker/rbenv-plugin/README.md

 ## Description

-Manages rbenv plugins - add, list and remove
+Manages rbenv plugins - add, list and remove.
+Only works on Ruby 1.9.

 ## Install